shiva-agrawal/autonomous_driving/02_Perception/Traffic sign classifier using CNN and Keras/readme.md

 * (41, b'End of no passing')
 * (42, b'End of no passing by vehicles over 3.5 metric tons')

-NOTE: The dataset is zipped and then uploaded to repository.
-Hence after download, unzip the data and then add it to the working directory and then run the python algorithm for classfication.

 ## Folder details:
 * Traffic sign classifier.py - algorithm
 * train.p.zip - train dataset of images (not in repo)